Meadowlarke/Bibliography/Bibliography.md

 ##### Hunter,Mary. "`To Play as if from the Soul of the Composer:` The Idea of the Performer in Early Romantic Aesthetics." _Journal of the American Musicological Society_ 58, not.
 2 (2005): 357-398.

-**Performance in the early Romantic era was more complicated than we often think.**
+**Performance in the early Romantic era was more complicated than we often think: 19th century perforamnce practices were about collapsing dualities.**

 357: The idea that the performer was demoted to a vessel for the musical work in the late 18th century.